Dylan Diaz-Infante

 The College of Lib Arts & Sci

-Dylan Diaz-Infante is a rising second-year PhD student in sociocultural anthropology, studying causes and interventions for water insecurity in Arizona.
-His work with Arizona Water For All examines communities without physical water infrastructure cope with water insecurity in the form of social infrastructures called moral economies.
-Dylan is an avid hiker and amateur boulderer; loves science, film, music, literature; and interactive and immersive media like video games and other audiovisual arts.
+Dylan is a third-year PhD student in sociocultural anthropology studying economic, medical, and cultural aspects of water insecurity in Arizona.
+His work in affiliation with Arizona Water For All examines how border communities without piped water infrastructure cope with water insecurity through social infrastructures called moral economies.
+He is also interested in the effects of climate change and rising heat on water-insecure populations and is currently conducting a study on the role of water insecurity in heat-induced medical emergencies throughout metropolitan Phoenix.
+Dylan is an avid hiker; loves science, film, music, literature; and interactive and immersive media like video games and other audiovisual arts.

 B.A.
 Sociology & Psychology, University of Texas at El Paso